 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
 This year, my office has asked students and teachers to submit high resolution photos via email of any art that they would like to be part of the competition.
 Each student may submit up to three entries to email@example.com.

-If you would like more information on the annual Congressional District Art Competition please contact Lisa Littler at email@example.com
+If you would like more information on the annual Congressional Art Competition please contact Billy Christ at firstname.lastname@example.org.

 Note: Fields marked with an * are required.